tembo-io/website/docusaurus/docs/tembo-cloud/application-services/custom.md

 ## Apply the spec to your Tembo Instance

-Below is an example deploying a python FastAPI webserver container alongside your Tembo Postgres instance.
+Below is an example deploying a python FastAPI web server container alongside your Tembo Postgres instance.
 This can be applied in a PATCH request to an existing Tembo instance or used as part of any of the instance methods, to the [Tembo Platform API](https://api.tembo.io/redoc).
 The container image is public, and the application was designed to run on port 3000 in the container.
 The application is exposed publicly at `https://$YourTemboHostName/embeddings`, and those requests are mapped to the path `/v1/embeddings` and port `3000` on the container.
 Two environment variables are configured, along with cpu and memory requests and limits.
 An ephemeral storage volume is mounted at the `/models` path in the container.

 ```bash
 export TEMBO_TOKEN=<your token>